 To Make the Curry

 - Heat ghee and oil in a skillet a little over medium heat and add the cumin seeds.
 They will start to sputter.
 Immediately add the onion and sauté for 5-8 minutes, or until slightly golden.
 Add the garlic and ginger and continue to sauté until the raw smell disappears, or about 20 seconds.
 Add the tomatoes and cook until they're soft and the oil starts to leave the sides, about 5 minutes.
-Add a bit of water (if needed so the spices don't get burnt) and add the salt, brown sugar (if using), and spice powders (paprika, red chili, turmeric) except the garam masala.
+Add a bit of water (if needed so the spices don't get burnt) and add the salt, paprika, red chili, and turmeric.

 - Add the mashed eggplant and green chili peppers and cook, stirring often, until it is well cooked and becomes mushy like a purée, about 8-10 minutes.
 Taste and add oil, salt or paprika (for more color) as needed.